NearDeFi/shade-agent-template/README.md

 - Configure your `.env.local.development` file with the following:
   - Your NEAR account ID.
-  - The corresponding private key.
+  - The seed phrase for this account.
   - Set the contract ID to your account ID prefixed with `contract.` (the contract account will be created during deployment, you should not create this before).

-- Set the same contract ID in your `.env` file.
+- Set the same details in your `.env` file.

 - Open Docker Desktop (you don't need to do anything here, it's just to start up Docker).